Kwannnnn/DiamondCaveGame/docs/git-guidelines.md

 4. Add the Reviewer label for the person who will test the chosen task.
-5. Create a *Draft* merge request using the **Create merge request** button, select **Create merge request and branch** from the drop menu, and adjust the target branch to be the **week** branch for that work week.
+5. Create a *Draft* merge request using the **Create merge request** button, select **Create merge request and branch** from the drop menu, and adjust the target branch to be the **week** branch for that workweek.
-6. Add yourself as an *Assignee* in the merge request page.
+6. Add yourself as an *Assignee* on the merge request page.
-7. Assign the reviewer of your task as a *Reviewer* in the merge request page.
+7. Assign the reviewer of your task as a *Reviewer* on the merge request page.
 8. Adjust the Milestone for the merge request to match the Sprint number.
 9. *(Preferably)* Select 'Delete source branch when merge request is accepted.' checkbox in the **Merge options** section.
-10. Click **Create merge request** button.
+10. Click the **Create merge request** button.